- As low as $133/Night

 We take pride in our bungalow, so we have arranged a cleaning service to clean after your stay.
 They will also wash and dry linens and towels and replace them for the next guests.
-The $60 fee is an addition to the rental fee.

 We look forward to having you as our guest.

 I am also a local Realtor and would be happy to assist you in your search for a property in and around Beaufort including the beaches of Harbor Island and Fripp Island!
 Since I live a few mins. away from the bungalow, I will be available during your stay!!!

 Located in Beaufort, this cottage is in the city center.
 Spanish Moss Trail and Broome Lane Trailhead are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Henry C. Chambers Waterfront Park and Port Royal Skateboard Park.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Extra-person charges may apply and vary depending on property policy

 Tricks and tips to get the best vacation rental experience: